nice-game-hints/zniw-adventure/BigFungus/Money/watering.md

 Time is up when the water has run out, and your reward is increased for every plant you water / weed you pull up.

-# Can I only water the plants once?
+# Can I water the plants again?
-Nope!
+Yep!
 This job can be repeated as many times as you want - it's a great source of quick money!